 But they can have a dark side.
 In the survey I mentioned earlier, 6 percent of men wanted their shed as a burial place, and then someone in the future would certainly, to borrow a phrase from Cold Comfort Farm, find 'something nasty in the woodshed'.

 What would be more appropriate on Father's Day than to buy your dad a shed.

-Visit GardenSite to see a huge range of Garden Sheds of all sizes, materials and shapes for sale.
+Visit GardenSite to see a huge range of Garden Sheds of all sizes and materials.